getify/You-Dont-Know-JS/get-started/ch3.md

 # You Don't Know JS Yet: Get Started - 2nd Edition
-# Chapter 3: Digging Into JS
+# Chapter 3: Digging To The Roots Of JS

 | NOTE: |
 | :--- |
 | Work in progress |

 If you've read Chapters 1 and 2, and taken the time to digest and percolate, you're hopefully starting to *get* JS a little more.
-If you skipped them (especially Chapter 2), I recommend you re-consider and spend some time with that material.
+If you skipped/skimmed them (especially Chapter 2), I recommend you consider going back to spend some more time with that material.

 In Chapter 2, our focus was on syntax, patterns, and behaviors.
-Here, our attention shifts to some of the lower-level characteristics of JS that underpin virtually every line of code we write.
+Here, our attention shifts to some of the lower-level root characteristics of JS that underpin virtually every line of code we write.

 It should be noted that this material is still not an exhaustive exposition of JS; that's what the rest of the book series is for!
 Here, our goal is still just to *get started*, and more comfortable with, the *feel* of JS, how it ebbs and flows.